 Our Modern Slavery Act Statement

-NAHL Group plc (the Group), employing over 200 employees across five UK locations, provides this statement in response to the Modern Slavery Act 2015 and confirms its commitment to tackling modern slavery.
+NAHL Group plc (the Group), employing over 200 employees across three UK locations, provides this statement in response to the Modern Slavery Act 2015 and confirms its commitment to tackling modern slavery.

 Organisational structure and recruitment processes

 The Group’s organisational structures include the Board, Senior Management teams across all three organisational divisions, contact centres at three of the five locations and standard support functions across all sites

 Recruitment processes include the monitoring of passport documentation with all new recruits expected to show their passport as a proof of identity, the Group also reviews shared addresses.
 In addition the Group monitors the ongoing wellbeing of its employees through line management relationships and an Employee Assistance Programme.

 Where recruitment agencies are used to employ staff, the Group ensures these agencies also have an approved statement in support of the Modern Slavery Act 2015.

 As these structures and recruitment processes apply to UK based operations, the Group considers these to be very low risk.

 The services NAHL Group plc provides to its customers and consumers are predominantly UK office based, with minimal UK field-based services.